manehv/mac/wp-content/plugins/ultimate-member/readme.txt

 Ultimate Member has a range of extensions that allow you to extend the power of the plugin

+* [WooCommerce](https://ultimatemember.com/extensions/woocommerce/) - Allow you to integrate WooCommerce with Ultimate Member
+* [Private Messages](https://ultimatemember.com/extensions/private-messages/) - Add a private messaging system to your site & allow users to message each other
+* [Followers](https://ultimatemember.com/extensions/followers/) - Allow users to follow each other on your site and protect their profile information
 * [Real-time Notifications](https://ultimatemember.com/extensions/real-time-notifications/) - Add a notifications system to your site so users can receive real-time notifications
 * [Social Login](https://ultimatemember.com/extensions/social-login/) - Let users register & login to your site via Facebook, Twitter, G+, LinkedIn, Instagram and Vkontakte (VK.com)
 * [bbPress](https://ultimatemember.com/extensions/bbpress/) - With the bbPress extension you can beautifully integrate Ultimate Member with bbPress